alariva/laravel-email-domain-blacklist/readme.md

 php artisan blacklist:update-email-domains
 ```

-It's OK if you run this command after a deploy and refresh on a weekly/monthly basis.
+It's OK if you run this command after deployment and refresh it on a weekly/monthly basis.

 Scheduling the cached blacklist update (example):